manussekhar/German_Notes/Grammatik/Conjugation/Sein Verb.md

 |-------|---|--|---------|---|----|--------|
 |Sein |bin|bist|ist|sind|seid|sind|

-sind is the plural usage
+sind is the plural usage of

 _Wo ist das Buch?_ - Where is the book?
 *Hier ist das Buch* - Here is the book